Food for the Soul

 The Baker’s Wife?

-A bow, an ear?
-A cow, or the baker’s wife?
-Mexican bread has funny names, each piece with a little childish sense of humor, from who knows who and … Continue reading
+A bow, an ear, a cow—or the baker’s wife?
+Mexican bread comes with playful, whimsical names, each piece carrying a bit of innocent humor from who knows when and who … Continue reading

 Boggy Creek Farm